edenia/eden-smart-proxy/README.md

 ### Election Rank Vote Weight

-We apply a fibonacci sequence to assign points for each delegates vote according to their election rank.
-Sortition Head Delegate will have the same vite weight as other chief delegates.
+We apply a weighted calculation based on the number of voters for each election that delegates represent.
+The following formula is used to assign points for each delegates vote according to their election rank.

+`Total Voters / Number of L1 Delegates = L1 Delegate Weight`
+`Total Voters / Number of L2 Delegates = L2 Delegate Weight`

+### Notes

+- The total voters is the number of eden members that participated in the election.

+- Sortition Head Delegate will have the same vote weight as other chief delegates.

+- Vote weight is rounded to the closest integer.

+#### Example Calculations

+For the fourth eden election we have the following [election results](https://bloks.io/account/genesis.eden?loadContract=true&tab=Tables&table=memberstats&account=genesis.eden&scope=0&limit=100):

+**Number of members that participated: 82**
+**Number of L1 delegates Elected: 20**
+**Number of L2 delegates Elected: 5**

 ```
 Eden Member ======> 1 Point
-Level 1 Delegate => 2 points
+Level 1 Delegate => 82 / 20 = 4 points
-Level 2 Delegate => 3 points
-Level 3 Delegate => 5 points
+Level 2 Delegate => 82 / 5 = 16 points
-Level 4 Delegate => 8 Points
-Level 5 Delegate => 13 points
-and so on...
 ```

 ### Smart Contract